stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 The syntax for the comments is: `Stryker [disable|restore][once][all| mutator list][: reason for disabling]`

-`// Stryker disable all` Disables all mutations from that line on.
+`// Stryker disable all` Disables all mutants from that line on.

-`// Stryker restore all` re-enables all mutations from that line on.
+`// Stryker restore all` re-enables all mutants from that line on.

-`// Stryker disable once all` will only disable mutations on the next line.
+`// Stryker disable once all` will only disable mutants on the next line.

-`// Stryker disable once Arithmetic,Update` will only disable Arithmetic and Update mutations on the next line
+`// Stryker disable once Arithmetic,Update` will only disable Arithmetic and Update mutants on the next line

 Example: